archway-warp/warp-cli/README.md

 # Usage

 ```
+Scaffold, build, test, and deploy Archway Network Smart Contracts faster than ever before

 Usage: warp <COMMAND>

 Commands:
   init      Initialize a new Warp project
+  config    Configure the Warp workspace
   build     Build the current workspace
   deploy    Execute the 'Auto Deploy' script for the workspace (see Warp.toml)
+  frontend  Initialize the frontend for the current workspace
   new       Scaffold a new contract
-  node    Start the local validator node
+  node      [WIP] Start the local validator node
   test      Run the JavaScript tests from the '/tests/' directory
+  wasm      Wasm commands for interacting with deployed contracts
   help      Print this message or the help of the given subcommand(s)

 Options:
-  -h, --help     Print help information
+  -h, --help     Print help
-  -V, --version  Print version information
+  -V, --version  Print version
 ```

 ## Initialize a new workspace

-Use the `warp init <WORKSPACE_PATH>` command to create a new Cargo workspace preconfigured for use with the Warp CLI.
+Use the `warp init <WORKSPACE_PATH> --chain <CHAIN>` command to create a new Cargo workspace preconfigured for use with the Warp CLI and the public testnet of your `<CHAIN>` of choiuce.

 This command will clone the [warp-template](https://github.com/secret-warp/warp-template) repository and perform some basic setup.
 The workspace is set up to support the following features out of the box: